dblevin1/docassemble-Scheduler/README.md

             optional_param: optional_value
 ```

+You may either install this package directly on docassemble using the package page and refering to this repos url.
+Then create your own python files in a different package (or playground) and add them to the configuration by refering to the package name, file name, and function name.

-Write your own python functions by creating a file in the [tasks](https://github.com/dblevin1/docassemble-Scheduler/tree/master/docassemble/Scheduler/tasks) folder.
-See Below on how to configure it.
+Or you can fork this repo and write your own functions by creating a python file in the [tasks](https://github.com/dblevin1/docassemble-Scheduler/tree/master/docassemble/Scheduler/tasks) folder.
+Then uploading your fork to docassemble.

 ## Scheduler Logger